-I have written quite a bit about the Thyroid-Gluten link on my specialist blog at TrulyGlutenFree so do search on there.
-Here's one post to start you off:
+I have written quite a bit about the Thyroid-Gluten link on the blog.
+Here’s one post to start you off:

 Finally, you need to consider what your adrenals are up to.
 I’ve touched on this more below for you, but so often a ‘resistant’ thyroid issue is hiding an underlying adrenal problem that has to be fixed first.
 I come across this quite a lot.
 Here is a blog post, for example, I wrote a while ago now but has some good tips for you on this:

 I have written a full Adrenal & Thyroid Tests Overview on the shop for you and detail some of it here (there are more hints & tips etc there so do check it out fully).

 Adrenal and thyroid glands are so interlinked and if one is having an issue, very likely so is the other.
 In most cases I come across, you have to treat the adrenal glands first before the thyroid will pick up so if your thyroid approach isn’t currently working as it should be, then do bear that in mind.

 I can do any number of urinary thyroid screens but I honestly prefer this one.
 Do ask though if you need something else.
 I usually do the blood rather than urine because I often find antibodies and reverse T3 come up, which just don’t show in urine tests.